edobry/chitin/README.md

  - `debugPod`: launches a debug pod in the cluster preloaded with common networking tools, drops you into its shell when created
  - `downDeploy/upDeploy/reDeploy`: stop/start/restart a deployment
  - `secretEncode`: base64-encodes a string for use in a Secret
- - `rds`: connects to an rds instance from the service name
+ - `rds`: connects to an RDS instance from the service name
  - `getServiceExternalUrl`: fetches the external url, with port, for a Service with a load balancer configured
  - `getServiceEndpoint`: fetches the endpoint url for both services and proxies to zen garden